From Indexing to Coding: A New Paradigm for Data Availability Sampling: Sampling from Coded Data

 \subsection{System Model}

 In a trustless system of nodes where resource constrained nodes want to gain certainty about data being available to the system, Fig. \ref{fig:DA_setup} displays the three system actors: A data producer creates a succinct cryptographic data reference to the data entity (or a coded version thereof) and broadcasts this reference to participating nodes in the system (e.g. by putting it into the header of a block in a blockchain).
 A verifier node with limited bandwidth and / or storage resources (e.g. an Ethereum light node) then queries one or several claimer nodes that claim that the data is available to the network.
 The claimer node responds with a coded sample of the underlying data, accompanied by a membership proof that can be used to verify that the sampled data was derived from the data entity.

-We additionally adopt two assumptions concerning the interaction between verifier and claimer nodes, as well as the sampling strategy (strong model for data availability \cite{neu2022data}): \begin{enumerate} \item \textbf{Anonymity} Claimer nodes cannot link requests originating from the same verifier node.
-This ensures that a verifier node cannot be singled out and that conclusions drawn from the coded shares it receives can be correlated with shares downloaded by other verifier nodes.

-\item \textbf{Non adaptability of claimer nodes} Whenever a claimer wants to deceive verifiers about data being available by only revealing a subset of shares, the claimer has to decide on which shares the claimer wants to publish before the sampling process begins. \end{enumerate}
+For the purposes of this work, we additionally adopt a simplifying assumption regarding the interaction between verifier and claimer nodes, as well as the sampling strategy, namely the strong model for data availability~\cite{neu2022data}.
+In particular, we assume non-adaptivity of claimer nodes: whenever a claimer attempts to deceive verifiers about data availability by revealing only a subset of coded chunks, it must decide which shares to publish before the sampling process begins.

-For schemes that employ layered commitments on coded data that are not code binding (e.g., \cite{2DRSDataAvailability, CodedMerkleTree}), an additional actor, referred to as an \emph{auditor node}, is required.
+For schemes that employ layered commitments on coded data that are not code binding (e.g., \cite{2DRSDataAvailability, CodedMerkleTree}), an additional actor, an auditor node, is required.
 The role of the auditor is to validate the responses provided by claimer nodes.
-If a response is malformed—meaning it results from incorrect encoding—the auditor can generate and transmit a fraud proof, thereby alerting the verifier to the inconsistency.
+If a response is incorrectly coded the auditor can generate and transmit a fraud proof, thereby alerting the verifier to the inconsistency.